vaintrub/web_notes/README.md

 ### Locally

 Before you start make sure you have the dependencies and perl 5.20.
-***Note:** You can see the required dependencies in the dockerfile*
+You can see the required dependencies in the dockerfile.

 1. Fork and or clone this repository locally
 2. `cd web_notes`